sourcegraph/handbook/content/finance/spending-company-money.md

 ## Other expenses:

 **Laptop repairs:** if your laptop requires repairs, we cover up to $500 a year on repairs.
 If necessary repairs exceed the yearly budget please reach out to @sourcegraph/people-ops's for approval.

-**Laptop upgrade:** if your laptop is 4 years or older, you are eligible for a new laptop (same budget as new laptop applies).

 **Travel expenses:** please see our page on [travel budgets](../finance/travel.md).